unboxed/unboxed.co/source/the-unboxed-way/a-colocated-approach.html.md

 ![Embedding with the digital team at Buckinghamshire County Council](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/14b018301eb217340c622db14d23ddac.png)

+*Embedding with the digital team at Buckinghamshire County Council*

 ## Transferring and sharing knowledge

 We work closely with our customers to embed the core skills of delivering an agile project, whilst “on the job”.
 Through close working, coaching, practical workshops and pairing sessions, we are able to transfer the skills and principles behind user-centred design to our customers, while delivering progress and results.
 We share and teach through ‘doing’.

 ![Learning through 'doing'](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/a695e9b323ff1031aec173059f679861.png)

+*Learning through 'doing'*

 ## A ‘no-blame’ culture